American Horror Stories: Season 1

 On Rotten Tomatoes, the first season has a score of 52% with an average score of 4.6/10, based on 39 reviews.
 The website's critics consensus is, "American Horror Stories has its moments, but a lack of consistent narrative quality among installments and not enough scares make for an unsatisfying whole."
 On Metacritic, the season scored 54 out of 100, based on 5 reviews, indicating "mixed or average reviews".

 Inkoo Kang of The Washington Post said that Murphy and Falchuk have revitalized their show with the spinoff American Horror Stories, which premiered on FX on Hulu.
 Kang found the series promising, especially noting the two-part premiere, "Rubber(wo)Man," which revisits the "Murder House" from the original American Horror Story.
 They remarked that although the episodes have a lower budget, they effectively channel the essence of the first season with a satirical take on Los Angeles narcissism and a deliberately unsettling teen romance that drives the show's bloody narrative.

 Phil Owen of TheWrap noted that American Horror Story has consistently followed a pattern of strong beginnings followed by a decline into incoherence, with this trend accelerating in recent seasons like "AHS: 1984."
 They observed that the Ryan Murphy brand is known for its unique, audacious, and tonally erratic style, which, while engaging, often leads to narrative instability.
-However, Owen found that American Horror Stories addresses this issue by presenting self-contained, bite-sized stories.
+Owen found that American Horror Stories addresses this issue by presenting self-contained, bite-sized stories.
 Owen noted that while the first two episodes follow the familiar pattern of a compelling start and a chaotic finish, their shorter length prevents them from overstaying their welcome.

 Erin Maxwell of LA Weekly observed that American Horror Stories continues to embrace the chaotic and grotesque elements characteristic of Ryan Murphy's work, focusing heavily on graphic violence and macabre themes.
 They said that while the series often prioritizes shock value and the use of disturbing imagery over coherent storytelling, it successfully retains the core elements that fans of the American Horror Story universe enjoy.
 Maxwell praised American Horror Stories for maintaining its gruesome, unsettling tone without the meandering plots that plagued previous seasons, making it a fitting addition to the franchise that effectively delivers an unsettling and terrifying experience."